actfree/freerbeing/content/es/home/hero.md

   # gradient_end = "#2b94c3"

   # Background image.
   image = "mountains.jpg"  # Name of image in `static/img/`.
-  # image_darken = 0.3  # Darken the image?
+  #image_darken = 0.6  # Darken the image?
 Range 0-1 where 0 is transparent and 1 is opaque.
    image_size = "actual"  #  Options are `cover` (default), `contain`, or `actual` size. image_position = "top"  # Options include `left`, `center` (default), or `right`.
   # image_parallax = false  # Use a fun parallax-like fixed background effect? true/false